snu-sf-class/pl2015spring/Homework.md

 ### How to submit? ###

+- Fetch the homework.
+Run `./fetch-homework.sh` The scirpt is [here](fetch-homework.sh).
+- Edit `sf/Assignment??.v`.
+- Commit the change by `git add sf/Assignment??.v` and `git commit -m "SUITABLE_MESSAGE"`.
+- Push the change to your private repository's `master` branch by `git push`.
-- Push to your private repository's `master` branch before the due date.
-I will pull your `master` branch at the due date.
+- Make sure that your GitHub repository's `master` branch contains your contribution.
+I will pull your `master` branch at the assignment due.
-- Don't forget to push.
+    + Don't forget to push.
 I do not believe commit logs, and even though a commit log says it is created before the due date, I will not accept the commit if it is not pushed.

 ### References ###